pvdam3/FoEC/README.md

 **1. Candidate effector identification in each of the provided genome fasta files:**
   * Miniature Impala (mimp) terminal inverted repeat (TIR) identification based on regular expression of the consensus sequence of this repeat.
   * Parsing a sequence (default 2500bp) downstream of this TIR.
-  * Finding possible Open Reading Frames (ORFs) within this sequence using two methods; i) translating the sequence in three frames and finding the first Methionine (M) residue followed by a sequence of threshold length and a STOP codon or end of contig, or ii) using [AUGUSTUS](http://bioinf.uni-greifswald.de/augustus/) gene prediction.
+  * Finding possible Open Reading Frames (ORFs) within this sequence using two methods; i) translating the sequence in three frames and finding the first Methionine (M) residue followed by a sequence of threshold length (default 30 amino acids) and a STOP codon/end of contig, or ii) using [AUGUSTUS](http://bioinf.uni-greifswald.de/augustus/) gene prediction.
-  * These translated sequences are feeded to SignalP to identify potentially secreted proteins.
+  * These translated sequences are fed to SignalP to identify potentially secreted proteins.
   * The records that pass this criterium are saved.

 **2. Duplicate effector candidates are removed:**